dlops-io/cheese-app-v2/README.md

 - Go to `http://localhost:9000/docs` and test API

 ### Enable APIs
-- Enable the newsletters api but Uncommenting the route for newsletters.
+- Enable the newsletters api by uncommenting the route for newsletters.
 ```
 # Additional routers here
 app.include_router(newsletter.router, prefix="/newsletters")